 EE broadband features and review

-EE was formed from a joint venture between Orange and T-Mobile to launch the UK’s first 4G network, but in recent years has branched out into other areas.
-It’s now offering both ADSL and fibre home broadband and TV bundles to go alongside its fast mobile broadband.
+EE was formed from a joint venture between Orange and T-Mobile to launch the UK’s first 4G network, later branching out into fixed-line home broadband.
+It’s now offering both ADSL and fibre home broadband alongside fast mobile broadband.

-EE home broadband replaced the long running Orange home broadband which was well loved by many for offering very cheap internet to mobile subscribers.
-Crucially, EE mobile customers continue to benefit from free extras when using EE at home, a key feature that makes it a very compelling choice for the value-conscious.
+EE home broadband replaced Orange home broadband, which was popular for offering very cheap internet to mobile subscribers.
+Crucially, EE mobile customers continue to benefit from free extras when using EE at home.

-EE is a BT Openreach network reseller, so you’ll find its range of broadband products is the same as many other ISPs, with the choice of both ADSL and fibre optic connectivity.
+EE uses the BT Openreach network, so you’ll find its range of broadband products is much the same as many other top broadband providers, with the choice of both ADSL and fibre optic connectivity, including ultrafast FTTP.
 Your options will depend on availability in your area (see EE broadband availability below).

-EE operates the UK’s largest 4G network and regularly ranks as the fastest mobile internet provider.
+EE operates the UK’s largest 4G and 5G networks and regularly ranks as the fastest mobile internet provider in independent studies.
 EE mobile customers who sign up for EE home broadband also benefit from a bonus of 5GB extra mobile data every month.

 EE broadband coverage and speed

-As a reseller of BT Openreach services, EE home broadband is available to a majority of homes and businesses around the country.
-In order to receive their services you must be within range of an exchange, and the exchange must offer the type of broadband you want.
-Almost all exchanges now offer at least ADSL up to 17Mb, and more than 80% of properties have access to fibre optic broadband.
+As a reseller of BT Openreach services, EE home broadband is available to most homes and businesses around the country.
+Just about everyone can get at least ADSL with an average speed of around 10Mb, and the majority also have access to fibre optic broadband.

-To get started enter your postcode into the postcode search on our comparison tables in order to filter deals by location.
+To get started, enter your postcode into the postcode search on our comparison tables to filter internet deals by location.
 You can then use the filters and sorting options to find your perfect package.

 EE broadband speed

-EE broadband packages are available with three different speeds:
+EE broadband packages are available with five different speeds:

-Fibre optic broadband is far better suited to downloading and uploading large files, and can cope with many people sharing the connection.
+Faster EE fibre optic broadband is far better suited to downloading and uploading large files and can cope with many people sharing the connection.
 But you will pay slightly more for the privilege.

-Remember, broadband speeds can vary depending on your location and other factors.
+Remember that broadband speeds can vary depending on your location and other factors.
 You'll be given an accurate speed estimate when joining EE so you'll have all the information before committing to a contract.

 To find out more about this topic, read our guide to broadband speeds.